The Promise and Reality of Continuous Integration Caching: An Empirical Study of Travis CI Builds: Empirical Analysis and Results

 \subsubsection{\textbf{Findings.}}

-\textbf{Observation 3.1. \textit{Only a third of the projects significantly reduce build duration after adopting CI caching.}} Our project-level RDD models show that build duration becomes significantly shorter after adopting CI caching in only $33\%$ of projects, while it becomes significantly longer in $17\%$ and shows no significant change in the remaining $50\%$.
+\textbf{Observation 3.1. \textit{Only a third of the projects significantly reduce build duration after adopting CI caching.}} Our project-level RDD models show that build duration becomes significantly shorter following CI caching adoption in only $33\%$ of projects, while it becomes significantly longer in $17\%$ and shows no significant change in the remaining $50\%$.
 To explain this, we analyze projects with either a significant increase or no significant change in build duration after adopting caching.
 We observe that in $30$–$60\%$ of projects where CI caching is not associated with shorter builds, there are significant increases in (a) source lines of code, (b) build jobs, and (c) test density (details are in our replication package).
-Thus, beyond CI caching, developers should consider other alternatives to speed up builds (e.g., parallelizing test suites~\cite{speeding} or removing duplicate tests~\cite{ghaleb2019empirical}).
+Thus, beyond CI caching, developers should consider other alternatives to speed up builds (e.g., parallelizing test suites~\cite{speeding} or removing duplicate tests~\cite{ghaleb2019duration}).
+These concurrent increases suggest that caching alone cannot compensate for growing build complexity, which explains why only a third of projects benefit from it.

-\textbf{Observation 3.2.} \textbf{\textit{One-time caching configuration is strongly associated with decreased or insignificant changes in build durations.}} In $80\%$ of projects with insignificant changes or significant increases in build duration, we observe that developers configured CI caching only once (i.e., with no further maintenance).
-Build logs show that the \textit{script} phase consistently dominates the overall build duration.
+\textbf{Observation 3.2.} \textbf{\textit{One-time caching configuration is strongly associated with decreased or insignificant changes in build durations.}} In $80\%$ of projects with insignificant changes or significant increases in build duration, we observe that developers configured CI caching only once (i.e., without further maintenance).
+CI build log analysis shows that the \textit{script} phase consistently dominates the overall build duration.
 Thus, even when caching works as intended, it is unlikely to help much with those projects that do not heavily use external dependencies.\footnote{\href{https://github.com/FasterXML/jackson-core/pull/682}{FasterXML/jackson-core/pull/682}} Overall, CI caching should not be treated as a ``one-size-fits-all'' solution.

-\mybox{\textbf{RQ3 Summary.} CI caching is not a “\textit{one size fits all}” solution, as two-thirds of projects see little or negative impact on build duration.
-Developers should regularly maintain CI caches to preserve benefits and prevent issues.}
+\begin{rqbox} \textbf{RQ\textsubscript{3} Summary.} CI caching is not a “\textit{one size fits all}” solution, as two-thirds of projects see little or negative impact on build duration.
+Developers should regularly maintain CI caches to preserve benefits and prevent issues. \end{rqbox}

-\subsection{\textbf{\textit{RQ\textsubscript{4}}}: \emph{How much overhead does CI caching introduce to builds?}}
+\subsection{RQ\textsubscript{4}: How much overhead does CI caching introduce to builds?}